Rate Limits

 For example:

-• If you have a limit of 25,000 records per table and hits a total of 25,000 in a table, you will not be able to create new records until you delete pre-existing records, or you expand your limits through add-ons or changing plans.
+- If you have a limit of 25,000 records per table and hits a total of 25,000 in a table, you will not be able to create new records until you delete pre-existing records, expand your limits through add-ons, or change plans.

 Plan ahead and don't lose data!